progress/progress.github.io/yhack/index.md

    Pacific (mostly Rollbase) - check http://progress.com/hackathon

+# SWAG
+  TBD

+---- MOST OF BELOW IS FROM LAHACKS ----

-# Progress at LAHacks
+# Progress at YHACK
-   "We" (Eduardo) are in the booth at the end of the hallway.
-I won't be able to man the booth all the time, be patient with me and check booth hours.
+   Shelley and Jeremiah are in the booth - look for our XXX.

 # Booth Hours:
   Hours will be updated through the event.